 Reserve space for one character in the data space and store char in the space.
-If the data-space pointer is character aligned when \mathbb{C} , begins execution, it will remain character aligned when \mathbb{C} , finishes execution.
-An ambiguous condition exists if the data-space pointer is not character-aligned prior to execution of \mathbb{C} ,
+If the data-space pointer is character aligned when \mathbf{C} , begins execution, it will remain character aligned when \mathbf{C} , finishes execution.
+An ambiguous condition exists if the data-space pointer is not character-aligned prior to execution of \mathbf{C} ,.